-Students who wish to have guests in their rooms overnight may do so but must first seek permission from the Residence Hall
+Students who wish to have guests in their rooms overnight may do so but must first seek permission from the Residence Hall Dean.

-Dean.
 Guests are expected to abide by the rules and regulations of the University.
+Further information is given in the Student

-The cost is 200 Baht per person/per night.
-Community students do not qualify for this guest status and are required to leave the halls by 6.00 pm unless special arrangements have been made with the Residence Dean.
+Handbook.
+Community students do not qualify for this guest status and are required to leave the halls before curfew unless special arrangements have been made with the Residence Dean.